Federal Direct Unsubsidized loan

 Federal Direct Grad PLUS loan

 The WSU Office of Student Financial Aid includes federal Unsubsidized Loans in financial aid award offers but does not automatically include Grad PLUS Loans.
-Students who want a Grad PLUS Loan must apply on the Federal Student Aid website: studentaid.gov.
+A graduate student may apply for a Federal PLUS loan to assist with educational expenses.

 Interest rate and loan fee